-For those individuals bold enough to change the trajectory of their future, please apply here.
+For those individuals bold enough to change the trajectory of their future, our application will launch in mid-October.

 If you’re interested in becoming a LINK Scholar, carefully read the information below to better understand our process and identify the application that best fits your plans for high school.
 If you’re interested in a private partner high school, we strongly encourage you to submit the scholarship application.
 We wish you the best of luck and hope to see you in our next group of scholars.